A Study of Experimental ASP0367 in Pediatric Male Patients with Duchenne Muscular Dystrophy

 - Subject and parent/guardian are unwilling and unable to comply with scheduled visits, IP administration plan and study procedures.

-- Subject has had clinical signs and symptoms consistent with coronavirus (SARSCoV-2) infection or who has tested positive within 2 months prior to randomization at baseline.
+- Subject tested positive for coronavirus (SARS-CoV-2) infection without any clinical signs or symptoms within 2 weeks prior to randomization at baseline and/or has had clinical signs and symptoms consistent with coronavirus (SARS-CoV-2) infection and fully recovered within 4 weeks prior to randomization at baseline.

 - Subject whose parent(s) and/or caregiver(s) have increased risk of coronavirus (SARS-CoV-2) exposure from work history (e.g., nursing home, meat processing facility and correctional facility) or recent travel history unless the subject's parent(s) and/or caregiver(s) have been appropriately vaccinated with one of the COVID-19 vaccines.